Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

 “I think it would suck for me because I’m a first-round pick and everyone is expecting all these big things, but I’m still young and fresh,’’ he said.
 “I’ve got a lot of carries I can handle for whenever the time is needed.”

-Penny admits it has been tough to be anchored on the sidelines, even though he and Carson are close friends.
+Penny admits it has been tough to be anchored on the sideline, even though he and Carson are close friends.
 Throughout his career, Penny had always been the bell cow.
 His senior year at San Diego State, he led the nation with 2,248 rushing yards and scored 23 touchdowns to finish fifth in the Heisman Trophy voting.

 But his career with the Seahawks has been one of frustration.
 Penny had flashes as a rookie, averaging 4.9 yards on 85 carries, but Carson emerged as the workhorse back.
 And this year, Carson has only solidified his hold on the job with 853 yards on 200 carries, third-most in the league.